If you’re an existing Maya user, this page will help you learn ZBrush.

 Download The C3dC ZBrush UI And Hotkeys.

 ZBrush is a fun and rewarding program.
-However, if your goal is to animate characters we recommend to have at least finished an intermediate animated character in Maya (or equivalent) before learning this software.
+However, if your goal is to animate characters, we recommend that you complete an intermediate level character in Maya (or equivalent) before learning the software.
+It’s rare for beginners who start 3d in ZBrush to animate their characters.
+If you don’t intend to animate or work within an animation team, then that’s fine too.